To download a PDF version, click here.

 Business Week, New York Times and Financial Times.
 She

 received the Smith-Breeden Distinguished Paper Prize from the Journal

-of Finance, multiple best paper prizes from the Western Finance Association,
+of Finance, multiple best paper prizes from the Western Finance

-School Terker Family Prize in Investment Research.
+the Wharton School Terker Family Prize in

+Investment Research.
 She is currently an associate editor at the Journal of Finance and Review of Financial Studies, and a

 Professor Jiang has taught various

 courses in corporate finance and is a five-time recipient of teaching